kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 10. At this point, when requests arrive at the load balancer, they are routed to Ana's application according to her routing specification.

-This allows Charlie to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) at the Gateway, while simultaneously allowing Ana and her colleagues control over the application's [routing logic](/guides/http-routing) and rollout plans (e.g. [traffic splitting
+This allows Chihiro to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) at the Gateway, while simultaneously allowing Ana and her colleagues control over the application's [routing logic](/guides/http-routing) and rollout plans (e.g. [traffic splitting